Velonaut1974/WBS-Google-Drive-Sync/README.md

 | `.bootcamp_token.json` | Your personal Google login token |
 | `.bootcamp_tracker.json` | List of already downloaded file IDs |

-A `.gitignore` file is included in this repository to prevent accidental uploads.

 ---